Canes and Walkers for Seniors

 Are rollators better than standard walkers for most seniors?

 Not necessarily.
 Rollators are great for seniors who fatigue easily and need a seat, or who move at a faster pace.
 But for seniors who need significant weight support, a standard walker offers better stability since rollators roll freely and require more balance control.
+A common and dangerous mistake is buying a rollator (which rolls freely) for someone who actually leans their full weight on the frame — they need a standard or two-wheel walker that does not roll out from under them.

 Bottom line